 Life Cycle Costing

-Life Cycle Cost is defined in the AWWAAmerican Water Works Association Asset Management Definitions Guidebook as “A methodology that provides an estimate of the total capital, operating, and maintenance costs of an Asset over its operating life.
-Relevant costs include planning, design, acquisition, installation, maintenance, Rehabilitation, financing, retirement/ decommissioning/ disposal and any other costs directly attributable to operating or using an Asset.”
+Life Cycle Cost is defined in the American Water Works Association (AWWA) Asset Management Definitions Guidebook as “A methodology that provides an estimate of the total capital, operating, and maintenance costs of an asset over its operating life.
+Relevant costs include planning, design, acquisition, installation, maintenance, rehabilitation, financing, retirement/ decommissioning/ disposal and any other costs directly attributable to operating or using an Asset.”

 Optimal asset Life Cycle Costing requires the use of historical data such as condition, performance, maintenance, risk, and cost.
 Therefore, data must be collected and utilized to drive the decision making of the system.
 Think about where existing data can be found and where future records should be kept.